Lamar Odom: Los Angeles Clippers (1999–2003)

 Odom declared his eligibility for the 1999 NBA draft after his freshman year at Rhode Island.
 He then tried to return to college, thinking he was not ready for the NBA; but having already signed with an agent, he was no longer eligible to withdraw from the draft.
 Odom was selected by the Los Angeles Clippers with the fourth overall pick.
 In his first season with the Clippers, Odom averaged 16.6 points, 7.8 rebounds, and 4.2 assists per game.
-He put up 30 points and tore down 12 rebounds in his NBA debut.
+He put up 30 points and 12 rebounds in his NBA debut.
 He was named to the 2000 NBA All-Rookie First Team.

 In the 2000–01 season, Odom increased his scoring average to 17.2 points a game as he started in 74 games.
 The Clippers again failed to make the playoffs, however, as the young team could not improve their positioning in the Western Conference.
 In March 2001, Odom was suspended for five games for violating the terms of the NBA's anti-drug policy.
 In the following season, he was suspended in November for yet another infraction of the anti-drug policy, his second offense in eight months.
 He admitted to using marijuana after the suspension.
 Odom only played 29 games during the season, and his production slipped.

 He would only play in 49 games during the 2002–03 season, and would become a restricted free agent the following summer.
 The Miami Heat offered a deal that the Clippers declined to match after already matching another offer the Heat made to Elton Brand.